qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 Compile options
 ===============
- - Layouts: You can use the keyboard with two different letters/number-symbols layouts, switching between them.
+ - You can use the keyboard with two different letters/number-symbols layouts, switching between them.
-   Currently available pairs are: Dvorak², Qwerty+Dvorak.
+ - You can compile the keyboard as a single layout (see ‛Eviscerations’).
  - Hardware key configurations: _default_ (44), _arrow_ (45), _south paw_ (45), _arrow_ + _south paw_ (46).
 ![Minivan illustration 0](http://socialism.nl/misc/minivan/minivan_illustration_arrow_southpaw.jpg)
  - What the additional hardware keys for _arrow,_ _south paw_ should be.